What is Flow?

 - Click Blank Template to begin.

-- Next you’ll need to add the SharePoint attributes, in this case, where the file is located on SharePoint, and the name of the Folder you want included in the Flow.
+- Next, you’ll need to add the SharePoint attributes, in this case, where the file is located on SharePoint, and the name of the Folder you want to be included in the Flow.
 Using the pull-down menu should give you a list of folders available in SharePoint. * Click New Step when you’re done.